Sailing conversation questions

 How would you compare sailing 200 years ago to today?

-What is the biggest port or harbour in your home country?
+What is the biggest port or harbor in your home country?

 If you were lost at sea how would you get fresh water?